ornl-ssd/cpp-novice/_episodes/11-arrays.md

 <img src="{{ site.github.url }}/fig/11-arrays-repr-02.png"/>

 The number of values between braces must not be greater than the number of elements in the array.
-However, it can be less.
-If declared with less, the remaining elements are set to their default values (which for fundamental types, means they are set to zero).
+However, it can be less, in which case the remaining elements are set to their default values (which for fundamental types, means they are set to zero).

 For example: